-This species is classified as Near Threatened because it is suspected to be declining moderately rapidly owing to habitat loss.
+This species is classified as Near Threatened because it is suspected to be declining moderately rapidly owing to ongoing habitat loss and degradation.

 Conservation Actions Underway

-It occurs in a number of protected areas including Canaima National Park, Venezuela; Sipaliwini Savanna Nature Reserve, Suriname; Tatí Jupí Reserve, Mbaracayú Forest Nature Reserve, Sombrero Private Reserve and San Rafael National Park, Paraguay; Otamendi Reserve, San Juan de Poriahú Private Reserve and Mburucuyá National Park, Argentina; and Das Emas and Chapada dos Guimarães National Parks, Brazil.
+The species is listed as nationally Vulnerable in Colombia (Renjifo et al. 2016) and Argentina (MAyDS and Aves Argentinas 2017), Critically Endangered in French Guyana (MNHN et al. 2018), and Near Threatened in Brazil (MMA 2014).
+It occurs in a number of protected areas including Canaima National Park, Venezuela; Sipaliwini Savanna Nature Reserve, Suriname; Tatí Jupí Reserve, Mbaracayú Forest Nature Reserve, Sombrero Private Reserve and San Rafael National Park, Paraguay; Otamendi Reserve, San Juan de Poriahú Private Reserve and Mburucuyá National Park, Argentina; El Tuparro National Park, Colombia; and Emas and Chapada dos Guimarães National Parks, Guartelá State Park, Ibirapuitã Environmental Protection Area and Itirapina Ecological Station, Brazil.

 Text account compilers